apanasyu/TwitterMining/README.md

 Second, instead of message creation times, the creation times associated with the users that had created the messages can be utilized to form a time distribution (when focussing on users we ensure that each user appears only once; whereas for message traffic it is possible that multiple messages originate from the same user).
 The time distribution for each token is stored in a temporary database Temp_Analysis using Tables: (i) TimeDist_Combined using message creation times and (ii) TimeDist_Combined_AtUser using user creation times.

-Step 2: Use Time Distribution to predict Geographic Region
+Step 2: Use Time Distribution to predict UTC

 Each time distribution is processed as such: (i) 24 hour time distribution repeated over 48 hour period (in blue), (ii) moving average n=5 used to achieve smoothness (in green), (iii) the start and end of the sleep cycle are the intersection points with a negative and positive slope below 33th percentile (in orange).
 Sleep portion expected to occupy a single continuous segment with three to four intersection points per 48 hours.
 A polynomial is fitted to the sleep cycle: f(t) = c0 + c1 * t + c2 * t2.
 If it is a U-shaped parabola, the min is used for predicting the UTC offset of the geographic area that the message most likely originates from.